syncfusion/blazor-docs/src/common/visual-studio-code-integration/visual-studio-code-extensions/download-and-installation.md

 ## Install through the Visual Studio Code Extensions

-The following steps explains how to install the Syncfusion Blazor extensions from Visual Studio Code Extensions.
+The following steps explain how to install the Syncfusion Blazor extensions from Visual Studio Code Extensions.

 1. Open Visual Studio Code.